abdullahsher445/MOP-Code/Playground/Josh_T12026/source_code.md

 elif page == "Report History":
     st.title("Report History")

+    #fetch all stored reports from database
     data = backend_get_reports()
     reports = data.get("reports", [])

     if not reports:
         st.warning("No reports found. ")
     else:
+        #loop through all reports
         for report in reports:
             st.subheader(f"Report: {report['report_id']}")

+            #for each image, display the URL, raw CV analysis, and LLM generated report
             for item in report["results"]:
                 image_name = item["image"]